codingfriend1/meanbase/readme.md

 - Stop each with ctrl-c

 #### Gulp Commands
-- gulp install
-- gulp serve
+- gulp serve - Serves the app with watch and the server with nodemon
-- gulp build-all
+- gulp inject - Automatically sorts and injects bower scripts, stylus, and js files into index.html
-- gulp serve-dist
+- gulp test - Runs unit tests
-- gulp test
+- gulp build-all - Builds the dist folder for deployment

 ### Deploy